The reasons and processes behind premium increases, and your options if you’re considering changing your health insurance policy.

 Approval of Premium Increases

-The Private Health Insurance Act 2007 requires health insurers to submit details of proposed premium increases to the Commonwealth Minister for Health and Ageing before they can increase premiums on any of their policies.
+The Private Health Insurance Act 2007 requires health insurers to submit details of proposed premium increases to the Commonwealth Minister for Health before they can increase premiums on any of their policies.
 In their submissions, insurers must provide detailed financial information and cost andbenefit projections to justify any increases they seek.
 An accredited professional actuary must have certified this information.

-The proposed increases are examined by the Department of Health and Ageing and by the Private Health Insurance Administration Council (PHIAC).
+The proposed increases are examined by the Department of Health and by the Private Health Insurance Administration Council (PHIAC).
 PHIAC is the independent health insurance financial regulator.
 PHIAC has the power to require insurers to report on their finances and operations and can independently audit insurers’ finances.

 Health insurers must obtain approval from the Minister before applying a rate increase.
 If the insurers cannot provide sufficient information to demonstrate to the Minister that an increase would be necessary to meet their obligations to pay benefits to eligible contributors, then there is no change to the premium.